nanoutils/nanoutils/README.md

 ## Can I use it in my project?

 Not yet.
 I can't give you any promises that something won't be changed on this stage.
 But you can boost progress with your contributions.
-Visit [dev](https://github.com/Kelin2025/nanoutils/tree/dev) branch to see progres.
+You can view this repo to see the progress.
 Also I'll be especially grateful for someone who'll help me with TS/Flow typings because I'm not typings guru.

 ## Roadmap